quintel/documentation/general/documentation.md

 *Main article: [Merit order](merit_order.md)*

 In future energy scenarios it is very likely that power plants will operate differently than they do now due to factors such as fuel price and market penetration of renewables.
 The merit order calculation determines the operating hours of power plants based on the power production park created by the user.
 The calculation shows that if for example the amount of wind electricity production increases the operating hours of conventional power plants decreases.

-Currently the merit order calculation only works for the Netherlands.
+The merit order calculation also determines if hours occur when volatile and must-run electricity production exceeds demand.
+This user can decide what to do with this excess electricity, e.g. storing it in batteries for later use or converting it to gas with a power to gas unit.

 ### Loss of load calculations